 The Accountable Entity shall prepare a detailed Technical Evaluation Report of its technical review and evaluation of Offers.
 The report must describe the determinations to qualify or disqualify Offerors, the administrative review of Offers, and the evaluation and determination of Offers deemed acceptable and not acceptable.
-After receiving the necessary approvals, the Accountable Entity must notify all of the Offerors of the results of the technical evaluation and issue an open invitation to the opening of the financial Offers.
-The period for filing a Bid Challenge to the technical evaluation begins with this notice.
+After receiving the necessary approvals, the Accountable Entity must notify all of the Offerors of the results of the technical evaluation.
+The period for filing a Bid Challenge to the technical evaluation begins with this notification.